Economics of Artificial Intelligence

 The AI Economist: Improving Equality and Productivity with AI-Driven Tax Policies

-Discussants: Steven Hamilton, George Washington University
+Discussants: Steven Hamilton, The George Washington University

 Roxana Mihet, HEC Lausanne